hrhasson/python-crash-course/README.md

 * Plotting 2D image data
 * Taking 1D lineouts of 2D data

+This version is probably going to be broken up into a 5-day series when it is taught again this summer.

 ## Filtering with Fourier transforms
 This is a mini-course for students after they have completed at least Days 1 and 2 of the Intro to Python course above.
 The order of the modules is the following